 Massara writes extensively on coastal and environmental legal issues for news and surfing periodicals, and has lectured widely and taught ocean law, policy & science at Stanford Law School and other colleges and universities.

-Massara started in environmental activism at the age of 7.
-He was living in Santa Barbara when a Union Oil offshore rig leaked 80,000 to 100,000 barrels (13,000 to 16,000 m3) of oil, and he and his father threw hay bales on the beach and collected dead and dying birds.
+Massara started working on environmental issues at the age of 8.
+Growing up in Santa Barbara in 1969 when a Union Oil offshore rig leaked 80,000 to 100,000 barrels of oil into the ocean and onto local beaches, and he and his father threw hay on oil washing ashore and collected dead and dying birds.
 As a surfer and activist, Massara states, “Surfers bring to the cause of protecting the coast an intimate knowledge of the California coastline and its many resources, along with a zeal for recreation.”

-When the California Coastal Commission held a hearing in 1998 on whether to approve a Hearst Corporation proposal to build a series of resorts on one of that last untouched stretches of coastline, surfers protested.
-Massara and other Club activists organized aerial photos, obtained damning documents about significant Native American resources that would be disturbed by the project, and rounded up a crowd of 1,500 to show up for the hearing.
-Surfers provided signs for protesters and wore wetsuits to testify against the plan.
+When the California Coastal Commission held hearings in 1998 on whether to approve a Hearst Corporation proposal to build a series of resorts on one of the last untouched stretches of coastline, Massara and Sierra Club organized a crowd of 1,500 to show up.

 “Whether I’m working with surfers, farmers or Chumash Indians, I listen to them, go to their meetings and immerse myself in their perspective and genuinely empathize with their viewpoint,” states Massara.
 “It helps to walk a mile in someone’s shoes.”